Jon Berti Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks ninth in MLB.
+- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.77).

-- The Astros' 3.77 team ERA ranks third across all MLB pitching staffs.
+- Astros pitchers combine to give up 145 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Astros pitchers combine to allow 142 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The righty's last appearance was on Wednesday against the Baltimore Orioles, when he went five innings, surrendering two earned runs while giving up four hits.

-- In his last appearance on Tuesday, the lefty went seven innings against the Baltimore Orioles, allowing six earned runs while surrendering eight hits.
+- The 26-year-old has put up a 4.36 ERA and 8.4 strikeouts per nine innings in 22 games this season, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.